Exact recovery of planted cliques in semi-random graphs: Introduction

 \section{Introduction}

-Given an undirected graph, the decision problem of checking whether it contains a $k$-clique, i.e., a subgraph of size $k$ which contains all the possible edges, is famously a NP-hard problem and appears in the list of twenty one NP-complete problems in the early work of Karp \cite{Karp1972}.
-This is a notoriously hard problem in the worst-case.
-The best known approximation algorithm by the work of Boppana and Halld\'{o}rsson has an approximation factor of $\bigo{\ffrac{n}{\paren{\log n}^2}}$ \cite{cite-bopanna}.
-The results by \Hastad and Zuckerman shows that no polynomial time algorithm can approximate this to a factor better than $n^{1-\e}$ for every $\e > 0$, unless $P = NP$ \cite{DBLP:journals/eccc/ECCC-TR97-038, 10.1145/1132516.1132612}.
-This was improved by Khot \etal \cite{10.1007/11786986_21}, who showed that there is no algorithm which approximates the maximum clique problem (in the general case) to a factor better than $n/{2^{\paren{\log n}}}^{3/4+\e}$ for any constant $\e > 0$ assuming $NP \subsetneq BPTIME\paren{2^{\paren{\log n}^{\bigO(1)}}}$.
+Given an undirected graph, the decision problem of checking whether it contains a $k$-clique, i.e., a subgraph of size $k$ which contains all the possible edges is a famous NP-hard problem and appears in the list of 21 NP-complete problems in the early work of Karp \cite{DBLP:conf/coco/Karp72}.
+The best known approximation algorithm by the work of Boppana and Halld\'{o}rsson \cite{10.1007/3-540-52846-6_74} has an approximation factor of $\bigO\paren{\ffrac{n}{\paren{\log n}^2}}$.
+The results by H{\aa}stad and Zuckerman \cite{548522,10.1145/1132516.1132612} shows that no polynomial time algorithm can approximate this to a factor better than $n^{1-\epsilon}$ for every $\epsilon > 0$, unless $P = NP$.
+This was improved by Khot \etal \cite{10.1007/11786986_21}, who showed that there is no algorithm which approximates the maximum clique problem (in the general case) to a factor better than $n/{2^{\paren{\log n}}}^{3/4+\epsilon}$ for any constant $\epsilon > 0$ assuming $NP \subsetneq BPTIME\paren{2^{\paren{\log n}^{\bigO(1)}}}$.

-These results led to studying this problem in the average-case, i.e., we plant a clique of size $k$ in a \Erdos-\Renyi random graph $(G(n, p))$, and study the ranges of parameters of $k$ and $p$ for which this problem can be solved.
-We give a brief survey in \prettyref{sec:related_work}.
+These results led to studying this problem in the average-case, i.e., we plant a clique of size $k$ in a Erd\H{o}s-R\'enyi random graph $(G(n, p))$, and study the ranges of parameters of $k$ and $p$ for which this problem can be solved.
+We give a brief survey in Section \ref{sec:related_work}.